 The time during which a person is preparing to be released from jail is perhaps one of the most precarious.
 The success of someone's return to community life largely depends on the services available in the jail leading up to release.
 The degree of coordination between jail staff and community-based service providers makes a significant difference too.
-If services are available and coordination is strong, including co-located communitybased service providers working in the jail, the chances that a person will re-offend and return to jail can be minimized.
+If services are available and coordination is strong, including co-located community-based service providers working in the jail, the chances that a person will re-offend and return to jail can be minimized.
 If that is not the case, a person exiting jail can remain trapped in a cycle of crisis.
-Among incarcerated people surveyed, 86% stated that having space for rehabilitative services is important or extremely important.